 - Living areas separate from the bedroom areas

-- Siding glass doors opening onto a patio
+- Sliding glass doors opening onto a patio

 - Windows with a large glass area, sometimes decorated with non-functional shutters

 - Vaulted ceilings with exposed beams

 - Exterior siding materials made of plywood, flagstone, or stucco

-- Interior and exterior trim are usually simple, not ornate.
+- Interior and exterior trim kept to a bare minimum